Algorithms for FFT Beamforming Radio Interferometers: Beamforming

+We will define a beamformed visibility\footnote{ We will henceforth simply use ``beam'' to refer to a beamformed visibility.
+This is somewhat inconsistent with standard radio interferometry where ``beam'' usually refers to the beam response function (Equation~\ref{e:response_def}); however such a definition becomes overly verbose in the present work. } as any linear combination of the visibilities:

-where we have defined the visibility space beam-forming weights $w^{ab}$.
+where we have defined the visibility space beamforming weights $w^{ab}$.
 We choose the beams to be normalized such that

 We will see in a moment that in the simple noise model, this normalization gives the beams the same variance as the visibilities.
-The beam's response to the sky is
+The beam's expectation value in terms of the sky and noise is